Ray-Fisher0/Rootkit_Detector_Group/README.md

----

 # Rootkit Detector Group Project

-A Linux kernel module for detecting rootkit activity by monitoring suspicious access to the system call table.
-This project is designed for educational and research purposes, providing a robust foundation for kernel security analysis.

----

-# Rootkit Detector Project

 A Linux kernel module for detecting rootkit activity by monitoring suspicious access to the system call table.
 This project is designed for educational and research purposes, providing a robust foundation for kernel security analysis.